thunderk/spacetac/README.md

 and "energy >= 3" to be equipped.
 A ship that does not meet these requirements will not be able to use the equipment.

-As for attributes, skill values are controlled by equipments, effects and level up.
+Like for attributes, skill values are controlled by equipments, effects and level up.

-If an equipped item has a requirement of "time >= 2", that the ship has time skill of exactly 2, and that a temporary effect of "time -1" is active, the requirement is no longer fulfilled and the equipped item is then temporarily disabled (no more effects and cannot be used), until the "time -1" effect is lifted.
+If an equipped item has a requirement of "time skill >= 2", that the ship has "time skill" of exactly 2, and that a temporary effect of "time skill -1" is active, the requirement is no longer fulfilled and the equipped item is then temporarily disabled (no more effects and cannot be used), until the "time skill -1" effect is lifted.

 ## Drones